-- Mike doubled the education budget and gave a 43% raise to teachers, because he believes in paying teachers well and recruiting and retaining the best.
+As mayor, Mike also doubled the education budget and gave a 43% raise to teachers, because he believes in investing in people – and recruiting and retaining the best.